Some information for contestants and teachers

 By solving the contest problems you will learn a lot about programming and algorithms in a practical setting.
-You will have the chance to get in touch with people with similar interests and, last but not least, it will be fun!
-Look also at first edition feedback and Honorary Board members recommendation.
+You will have the chance to get in touch with people with similar interests and, last but not least, it will by fun!

 So, is it really a contest, or just a tutorial?

 It certainly is a contest.
 And remember, challenges and competitions are the perfect motivation to master the art of programming.